dotnet/linker/docs/design/steps-explained.md

 probably other useful stuff.

 The Pipeline is simply a queue of actions (steps), to be applied to the current context.
-The whole process of linking is split into those different steps that are all located in the Linker.Steps namespace.
+The whole process of linking is split into these different steps that are all located in the Linker.Steps namespace.

 Here are the current steps that are implemented, in the order they are used: